si-meone/DiskSpaceInformer/README.md

 To run, two ways
-   first way:
+   first way - via jar:
    1. download the jar from [https://github.com/snasrallah/DiskSpaceInformer/blob/master/jar/DiskSpaceInformer.jar?raw=true]
    2. then double click on the jar or from the command line java -jar DiskSpaceInformer.jar

-   second way:
+   second way build source:
-   2. download the source
+   1. download the source
    ant deploy
    java -jar jar/DiskSpaceInformer.jar

+   third way via JNLP:
+   1. open browser and enter [https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskspaceInformer.jnlp]
+   2. This will either launch immediately or download the JNLP file.
+   3. Say ok to trust message or double click on downloaded JNLP file.

 - Download run sources in your IDE (I use intellij , should work in eclipse) and from project home run java -classpath out/production/DiskSpaceInformer/ dsi.DiskSpaceInformer